ozansousa/Xpt-2046-driver-for-raspberry-pi/README.md

   </tr>
 </table>

-Instructions: <br>
+Instructions:
-0. Install pyautogui with pip install pyautogui <br>
+1. Install pyautogui with pip install pyautogui
-1. Paste code into /home/[your username]/touchmodule
+2. Paste code into /home/[your username]/touchmodule
-2. Fill in parameters in touch_ctr.py
+3. Fill in parameters in touch_ctr.py
-3. Run python /home/[your username]/touchmodule/touch_ctr.py
+4. Run python /home/[your username]/touchmodule/touch_ctr.py
-4. Paste python /home/[your username]/touchmodule/touch_ctr.py & into /etc/rc.local
+5. Paste python /home/[your username]/touchmodule/touch_ctr.py & into /etc/rc.local

 Tested with ILI9488 display and xpt2046 touch chip, should work on any display with touch.